-- 1. Trees planting is to be consistent with IPWEAQ Standard drawings, Landscaping series. - 2.
-The location and placement of street trees is measured from the trees base and estimated ultimate trunk size. - 3.
-Table SC6.7-13: Separation distance between street trees and road furniture provides the setbacks that apply to tree placement as a minimum.
+- 1. Tree planting is to be consistent with IPWEAQ Standard drawings: - a.
+PSD-101 Street Trees Street Tree Planting Details Including Root Barriers; - b.
+PSD-102 Street Trees Street Tree Planting Details Wide Median; - c.
+PSD-103 Street Trees Street Tree Planting Details Narrow Median; - 2.
+The location and placement of street trees is measured from the tree's base and estimated ultimate trunk size. - 3.
+Table SC6.7-12: Separation distance between street trees and road furniture provides the setbacks that apply to tree placement as a minimum.
 These dimensions may be varied depending on the speed of the road and other site-specific constraints.

-Table SC6.7-13: Separation distance between street trees and road furniture road Element Description SEPARATION Distance Intersection distance from projected line of the intersecting kerb line on approach side 15m distance from projected line of the intersecting kerb line on non-approach 7m Clear zones NO tree planting within areas identified as clear zones.
-Sightlines maximum mature height of 0.5m road Element Description SEPARATION Distance vegetation directly on triangle sightlines Stormwater inlet pit distance from nearest edge of pit structure 2m Paths or garden edges minimum distance from path or garden edge 0.6m Traffic light distance from signal pole Greater than 10m Pedestrian crossing distance from outer edge of crossing on either side 15m Streetlight minimum horizontal distance from pole to mature canopy edge 5m Street signs horizontal distance from a road sign on approach 10m horizontal distance from a road sign on departure 3m Bus stops distance from bustops on approach 20m distance from bustops on departure 6m Power lines; pad mounted transformer; fire hydrants; Telecommunication poles or pillars maximum height of mature planting located under powerlines 4m High voltage transmission lines Minimum clearance under transmission lines Greater than 4m Tree trunk vertical clearance from underside of canopy to top of horizontal surface 2.5m Access crossover distance from any part of the access crossover 3m Property service connections (e.g. roof drainage, gas, sewer, water, telecommunications or electricity) distance from 1.5m
+Table SC6.7-12: Separation distance between street trees and road furniture

+ROAD ELEMENT DESCRIPTION SEPARATION DISTANCE Intersection distance from projected line of the intersecting kerb line on approach side 15m distance from projected line of the intersecting kerb line on non-approach 7m Clear zones NO tree planting within areas identified as clear zones.
+0.5m

+Sightlines maximum mature height of vegetation directly on triangle sightlines Stormwater inlet pit distance from nearest edge of pit structure 2m Paths or garden edges minimum distance from path or garden edge 0.6m Traffic light distance from signal pole Greater than 10m Pedestrian crossing distance from outer edge of crossing on either side 15m Streetlight minimum horizontal distance from pole to mature canopy edge 5m Street signs horizontal distance from a road sign on approach 10m horizontal distance from a road sign on departure 3m Bus stops distance from bustops on approach 20m distance from bustops on departure 6m Power lines; pad mounted transformer; fire hydrants; Telecommunication poles or pillars maximum height of mature planting located under powerlines 4m High voltage transmission lines Minimum clearance under transmission lines Greater than 4m Tree trunk vertical clearance from underside of canopy to top of horizontal surface 2.5m Access crossover distance from any part of the access crossover 3m Property service connections (e.g. roof drainage, gas, sewer, water, telecommunications or electricity) distance from 1.5m

 - 4. Landscaping plantings near intersections, pedestrian facilities and bus stops are to be limited to low plantings (species that do not grow higher than 500mm) to ensure visibility of sight lines of motorists and pedestrians are not restricted. - 5.
 Figures SC6.7-1 to SC6.7-3 graphically represent some of the required clearances for street tree planting along the verge and the median.
 Clearances must be confirmed for each planting project depending on actual site constraints. - 6.
 Practices that disfigure the shape of the tree must be avoided to ensure it can grow in a healthy and safe condition.
-The intention of the following layout considerations is to maintain

-- consistency and uniformity across the region these layout considerations apply to all road types regardless of urban setting. - 7.
+The intention of the following layout considerations is to maintain consistency and uniformity across the region these layout considerations apply to all road types regardless of urban setting. - 7.
 Single street trees are planted at a spacing no less than one for every 6m of allotment frontage.
 Clusters and pairs of trees are at minimum 2m centres. - 8.
 Large-crown feature trees are planted in areas no smaller than 7m x 6m, at minimum 10m spacing. - 9.
 Upright feature trees are planted in areas no smaller than 5m x 5m.